christophermichaeljohnston/brewery/README.md

 Arduino and Raspberry PI powered brewery.

-Manage connected brewery devices (fermenter only at this time) and provides graphs of collected temperatures.
+Manage connected brewery devices (only fermenter at this time) and provides graphs of collected temperatures.

 ## dependencies